gregunger-microsoft/onetouchexample1/README.md

 ## How to Use

 1. Click the "Deploy to Azure" button above to deploy.
 2. You will be redirected to the Azure portal.
 3. Provide a argument names for the given parameters.
 4. Review the settings and click "Create" to deploy.

+az bicep build --file AppServiceConfig.bicep